-To score our k-means we built a function which takes in the number of images per sign per cluster.
-Then we calculated a score over all clusters where a score of 100% would mean all clusters only contain one sign and the lower the score the more mixed the clusters are.
+To score our k-means we built a function, which takes into account the number of images per sign per cluster.
+Then we calculated a score over all clusters, where a score of 100% would mean all clusters only contain one sign and the lower the score the more mixed the clusters are.

 Results

 Even though the results of the PCA were already perfect we went on to create a clustering algorithm.
-This algorithm was never intended to be used to classify the images but more to analyze patterns in similar pictures, classified as similar by the computer.
-To make itrun faster we used the already by PCA optimized data as points.
-At first our results were bad, so the signs were distributed evenly in each cluster,, as we found out later, this was linked to our initial centroids which had been random points in space.
+This algorithm was never intended to be used to classify the images but more to analyze patterns in similar pictures, classified as “similar” by the computer.
+To make the algorithm run faster, we used the already PCA-optimized data as points.
+At first our results were insufficient, so the signs were distributed evenly in each cluster.
+As we found out later, this was linked to our initial centroids, which had been random points in space.
 After modifying the initialization to the way mentioned above, choosing random points from the dataset, we got better results.
 Using five clusters the results were still quite mixed up, so the clusters did not make any sense for us.
-Increasing the number of clusters made the clusters better and we found that 15 to 20 clusters worked best for our dataset.
+Increasing the number of clusters made the clusters better and then we found out that 15 to 20 clusters worked best for our dataset.
 Looking at these clusters many things became clearer for us.
-The algorithm made quite pure clusters for thumbs up and metal which makes sense as the signs are fairly different from the others.
-Peace and Pistol on the other hand got clustered together often, from this we can conclude that the thumb being out was a more relevant feature for the algorithm.
-Whether the index finger or pinky was shown seemed to be less relevant.
+The algorithm made quite pure clusters for thumbs up and metal which makes sense as the signs are rather different from the others.
+Peace and Pistol on the other hand got clustered together often, from this we concluded, that the thumb is one of the more relevant features for the algorithm.
+Whether the index finger or pinky was shown, seemed to be less relevant.
 Shown below are three randomly chosen clusters from a run with a high score, dividing our data into 15 clusters.

 In cluster one the main clustering criteria seems to be two fingers pointed out next to each other, the position of the hidden fingers does not seem to be well recognizable for the computer.